POP! That’s the sound of the cork flying off the champagne bottle you just opened because you just successfully launched your MVP!

 Facebook Ads, Google Adwords, and Display Advertising (outbound marketing)

 If you have a few extra dollars in your budget, then investing in Facebook Ads, Google Adwords, and even display advertising can be a worthwhile activity for delivering your MVP to more people on a wider scale.
+To promote your MVP, you can also make posters as part of your outbound marketing strategy.

 Post-Launch Maintenance and Support